beepscore/CallKitty/README.md

 # Purpose
-Use CallKit to create a skeleton for a VoIP app.
+Use Swift iOS CallKit and Realm.
+Attempts to share realm info between app and Call Directory extension did not work well.

 # References